jared52005/Monitor/readme.md

 ```
 wireshark -k -i TCP@127.0.0.1:19000
 ```
-However using enclosed NamedPipes codes I was able to figure out what kind of bytes Wireshark expects so I can port this knowledge on Monitor Devices.
+Using NamedPipes code I was able to figure out what kind of bytes Wireshark expects so I can port this knowledge on Wireshark Traffic Monitor tools

-Any TCP server is waiting on connection from Wireshark.
+TCP server is waiting on connection from Wireshark.
 When Wireshark opens TCP connection, server will send start packet:
 ```
 D4-C3-B2-A1-02-00-04-00-00-00-00-00-00-00-00-00-FF-FF-00-00-65-00-00-00